Skip to content

 *Ranges from WHO and American College of Sports Medicine guidelines (2023).

 When I kept fat under 30 % and sugar below 10 % of calories for six weeks, my fasting triglycerides dropped by 18 %.
 Small numbers, big effect.
+For budget-conscious meal planning, check our healthy eating on a budget guide which complements these nutrition-focused strategies perfectly.

 Real-World Examples From My Circle